| In This Issue:FeedbackYour feedback is most welcome. Healing Points is here to serve your

 other possible factors, such as alcohol consumption and physical activity,

+were taken into consideration.
 Although not large, this difference in cholesterol concentration is

 comparable to that achieved in studies involving alteration of intake of